solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 ### Task 4: Aggregate function ANY_VALUE()

 The `ANY_VALUE()` function is a PostgreSQL aggregate function that helps optimize queries when utilizing GROUP BY clauses.
 The function will return an arbitrary non-null value in a given set of values.
+It effectively informs PostgreSQL that any value from the group is acceptable, resolving the ambiguity and allowing the query to execute successfully.

 Prior to PostgreSQL 16, when using GROUP BY, all non-aggregated columns from the SELECT statement were included in the GROUP BY clause as well.
 Pre-16 PostgreSQL would throw an error if a non-aggregated column is not added in the GROUP BY clause.